Water Protection & Conservation

 Check out the Lawn Watering: Automatic vs. Manual Methods guide for examples.

-- Car washing using a hose equipped with a spring loaded shut-off device is permitted.
+3. Car washing using a hose equipped with a spring loaded shut-off device is permitted.4.
+Residents may water their lawn with water from rain barrels outside of permitted watering hours.

-Sprinkling outside of the allowed days and times is subject to a fine based on the current stage of the Drinking Water Conservation Plan.
+Sprinkling outside of the allowed days and times is subject to a fine based on the current stage of the Water Shortage Response Plan.

 - Stage 1 $100